 - 8.2.1 Door on reclaimer open or worn door gasket.
-Air entering reclaimer around the door will cause media carryover to the dust collector.
+Air entering reclaimer around the door will cause media carry over to the dust collector.
 Inspect door gasket.
 DO NOT operate unless all doors are closed. - 8.2.2 Dust-collector damper open too far.
 Adjust static pressure, per Section 5.3. - 8.2.3 Media may be too fine or worn out.
 Check condition of media. - 8.2.4 Using friable media that rapidly breaks down.
 Check condition of media. - 8.2.5 Blast pressure too high for the media, causing media to break down.
-Check blast pressure and adjust as needed or switch media. - 8.2.6 Hole worn in reclaimer, or leak in reclaimer seams.
+Check blast pressure and adjust as needed or switch media. - 8.2.6 Hole worn in reclaimer or leak in reclaimer seams.
 Check entire reclaimer for negative-pressure leaks. - 8.2.7 Outlet valve not sealing.
-Inspect outlet valve. - 8.2.8 Metering valve requires adjustment.
-Adjust media flow, per Section 5.2. - 8.2.9 Externally adjustable vortex cylinder requires adjustment, refer to Section 5.4.
+Inspect diaphragm. - 8.2.8 Metering valve requires adjustment.
+Adjust media flow, per Section 5.2. - 8.2.9 When using media finer than 180-mesh, the reclaimer inlet baffle may need to be removed.
+Refer to Section 1.11.6. - 8.2.10 Externally adjustable vortex cylinder requires adjustment; refer to Section 5.4.
+The vortex cylinder is an option on cabinets with CDC-1 Dust Collector.